kambliketan/Self-Driving-Car-Term1-Vehicle-Detection/writeup.md

 In code cell 11 and 13 I provide `get_dataset_features` and `get_dataset_hog_features` functions to experiment with color and hog features individually respectively.
 In code cell 12 I provide `train_test_classifier` function to conveniently train and test the classifier using different features.
 With color features I could only get upto ~92% accuracy but with Hog features I could get upto ~99% accuracy.

 In code cell 16 I used the `extract_features` function to combine color features with hog features.
 In code cell 17 I used that function to extract all features and later in code cell 20 I trained the Linear SVM classifier on these extrancted features to get 99.3% accuracy on the test dataset.
-Here's an image showing some stats about the classifier such as the number of fetures used for training vs testing and the output accuracy:

-![alt text][image10]

 ###Sliding Window Search